-Consistent with these results, abnormalities observed in peripheral blood and liver samples of late-stage embryos (Figure 3, D-G) were not detected on day 34 after birth (Figure 4, C-F).
-There was no significant difference in reticulocyte number between wild-type mice and mitomice Δ (Figure 4, C and D).
-Iron deposits that were seen in livers from late stage embryos carrying \geq 50% Δ mtDNA were not observed in the livers carrying 47% Δ mtDNA, which was the maximum proportion of Δ mtDNA observed on day 34 after birth (Figure 4E) because of the decreased Δ mtDNA loads in liver.
-In COX-EM, abnormalities were not observed in liver samples (Figure 4F).
-These findings indicate that the decrease of Δ mtDNA loading proportion in peripheral blood and liver of neonates carrying \geq 50% Δ mtDNA would be one reason for recovering from PS-like phenotypes and for the resultant survival.
+Consistent with these results, abnormalities observed in peripheral blood and liver samples of E18.5 embryos carrying \geq 50% Δ mtDNA in their tails (Figure 6, 7 and 8A) were not detected on day 34 after birth (Figure 11-13).
+There was no significant difference in reticulocyte number between wild-type mice and mito-mice Δ (Figure 11, A and B).
+Iron deposits that were seen in livers from late stage embryos carrying \geq 50% Δ mtDNA were not observed in the livers carrying 47% Δ mtDNA, which was the maximum proportion of Δ mtDNA observed on day 34 after birth (Figure 12) due to the decreased Δ mtDNA loads in liver.
+In COX-EM, abnormalities were not observed in liver samples (Figure 13).
+These findings indicate that the decrease of Δ mtDNA loading proportion in peripheral blood and liver of neonates carrying \geq 50% Δ mtDNA in their tails would be one reason for recovering from PS-like phenotypes and for the resultant survival.

-Disease phenotypes of surviving neonates when they reach middle life
+Disease phenotypes of surviving neonates when they reach middle life.